 The Company was incorporated under the Canada Business Corporations Act on July 10, 2007 and completed its Qualifying Transaction (as defined in the Corporate Finance Manual of the TSX Venture Exchange) on May 18, 2011.
-The Qualifying Transaction involved the acquisition of Century Iron Ore Holdings Inc. ("Century Holdings"), a privately-held company incorporated under the British Columbia Corporations Act (the "BCBCA") through an amalgamation (the "Amalgamation") completed on May 18, 2011 between Century Holdings and Red Rock Acquisition Corp., a wholly-owned subsidiary of the Company created for the purposes of completing the Amalgamation.
+The Qualifying Transaction involved the acquisition of Century Iron Ore Holdings Inc. ("Century Holdings"), a privately-held company incorporated under the British Columbia Business Corporations Act (the "BCBCA") through an amalgamation (the "Amalgamation") completed on May 18, 2011 between Century Holdings and Red Rock Acquisition Corp., a wholly-owned subsidiary of the Company created for the purposes of completing the Amalgamation.
 Upon completion of the Qualifying Transaction, the Company's stock symbol was changed from "RRD.P" to "FER".
 On September 19, 2011, the Company completed its graduation from the TSX Venture Exchange to the Toronto Stock Exchange (the "TSX") and the shares of the Company commenced trading on the TSX under the symbol "FER".

-The Company owns its mineral exploration projects and conducts mineral exploration activities through the following wholly-owned subsidiaries incorporated under the BCBCA: Grand Century Iron Ore Inc. ("Grand Century"), Canadian Century Iron Ore Corporation ("Canadian Century"), Labec Century Iron Ore Inc. ("Labec Century") and 0849873 BC Limited ("BC Limited").
+The Company owns its mineral exploration projects and conducts mineral exploration activities through the following wholly-owned subsidiaries incorporated under the BCBCA: Grand Century Iron Ore Inc. ("Grand Century"), Canadian Century Iron Ore Corporation ("Canadian Century"), Labec Century Iron Ore Inc. ("Labec Century") and 0849873 B.C.
+Limited ("BC Limited").

-The Company's head and registered offices are located at 170 University Avenue, Suite 602, Toronto, Ontario, M5H 3B3.
+The Company's head and registered offices are located at Suite 602, 170 University Avenue, Toronto, Ontario, Canada M5H 3B3.
+The Company's ultimate holding company is Century Eagle Holdings Limited.

-MINERAL EXPLORATION PROJECTS OVERVIEW
+MINERAL EXPLORATION PROPERTIES OVERVIEW

-Duncan Lake Project
+Duncan Lake Property